Long-term conditions: taking care of yourself

 Physiotherapy can be helpful for any musculoskeletal problems.
-“The most common conditions we see are back, neck and shoulder problems,” says physiotherapist Rosie Hancock, the musculoskeletal service lead at Rehabworks, which provides physiotherapy services to benenden health members.
+“The most common conditions we see are back, neck and shoulder problems,” says physiotherapist Rosie Hancock, the musculoskeletal service lead at Vita Health, which provides physiotherapy services to benenden members.

 “We give guided self-management over the phone, or face-to-face physiotherapy when appropriate.”
 Patients receive a bespoke programme, tailored to their situation.
 “Your physiotherapist is there to guide you,” says Rosie, “but you’re the one who makes the difference.”